-Whales are mammals, but many people think they are fish.
+Whales are marine mammals, but many people often think they are fish.
 Although there are similarities, there are also many differences.

 - Whales breastfeed their young